Water SARS-CoV-2 RT-PCR Test

 Learn more about the Water SARS-CoV-2 RT-PCR Test

 Fill in the form below and one of our water testing specialists will contact you to discuss our simple solutions for protecting public health.

 Frequently asked questions

-The Water SARS-CoV-2 RT-PCR Test is a real-time reverse transcription polymerase chain reaction (RT-qPCR) test that detects and quantifies the viral RNA in an appropriately prepared waste water concentrate sample.
+The Water SARS-CoV-2 RT-PCR Test is a reverse transcription quantitative polymerase chain reaction (RT-qPCR) test that detects and quantifies the viral RNA in an appropriately prepared wastewater sample.